anp/rapidhash/README.md

 Hash functions are not a one-size fits all.
 Benchmark your use case to find the best hash function for your needs, but here are some general guidelines on choosing a hash function:

-- `default`: Use the std lib hasher when hashing is not in the critical path, or if you need strong HashDoS resistance.
+- `default`: Use the std lib hasher when hashing is not in the critical path, or if you need strong DoS resistance.
-- `rapidhash`: You are hashing complex objects or byte streams, need compile-time hashing, or a performant high-quality hash.
-Benchmark the `RapidInline` variants if you need the utmost performance.
+- `rapidhash::fast`: You don't require any DoS resistance, and you want the fastest portable hash function available.
+- `rapidhash::quality`: You require minimal DoS resistance, and you want a fast, general purpose, portable hash function.
-- `fxhash`: You are hashing integers, or structs of only integers, and the lower quality hash doesn't affect your use case.
+- `foldhash`: You are hashing many tuples of small integers, whcih will be slightly faster with the foldhash sponge construction.
 - `gxhash`: You are hashing long byte streams on platforms with the necessary instruction sets and only care about throughput.
-You don't need memory safety, HashDoS resistance, or platform independence (for example, gxhash doesn't currently compile on Github Actions workflows).
+You don't need memory safety, HashDoS resistance, or platform independence.

 ## Benchmarks